craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/Lower Villages/By Janesland/Melsaneas.md

 ### Located in [[Arthur's Prairie]], X:Y
 ## Description
 ### Quote
 Melsaneas is a small city north-north-east of [[Janesland]] with a population of about 1400. [[Gooblot a'Chrim]] is the Count here.
-Their primary industry is timber.
+Their primary industry is forestry.
 ### General Public Disposition

 ### Background